peiturria/iturria-cv.github.io/_pages/about.md

   - /about.html
 ---

-🧔🏻I'm a final year PhD Candidate at University of Ottawa.
+🧔🏻I'm a final year graduate at University of Ottawa.

+🥸 My research interests include several topics that intertwine Machine Learning and Next-Generation Wireless Networks

+📔 I'm currently at my last year (4th Year! 💪) of my PhD in the field AI-Enabled Next Generation Wireless Networks.

 A data-driven personal website
 ======